 Now, this doesn’t mean it’s not important to warm up before you exercise.
 Dynamic stretching describes practising movements and muscles you will during your exercise session and doing things to slowly increase your heart rate and blow flow around the body.

 Static stretching doesn’t do that.
 In fact, some research suggests that stretching before exercise can actually have a negative impact on your performance.

 Ever woken up the day after a gym session and felt like you’ve been in the ring with Anthony Joshua?
 DOMs or ‘delayed-onset muscle soreness’ is the pain you sometimes feel the days after a workout.
 It’s thought to be caused by ‘micro-trauma’ to your muscles.
 But nobody is really sure.
 What does seem more clear though, is that stretching in an attempt to relieve or reduce this has no impact.

 This question ties into the last one.
 Although stretching is not directly beneficial to running performance, it does increase flexibility.
-Increased flexibility means increased range of motion, which is important in runners.
-You’ll be hard pressed to find a runner, particularly endurance ones, who never stretch.
+Increased flexibility and mobility mean increased range of motion, which is important in runners.
+Your stride and posture will be much better as a result.
+There are lots of key stretches that runners do, and you’ll be hard pressed to find a runner, particularly endurance ones, who never stretch.

 Stretching isn’t a miracle worker.
-It hasn’t been proven to prevent injury, increase performance or aid recovery.
+It cannot completely prevent injury on its own, increase performance, or aid your recovery.
 But that doesn’t mean it’s not worth doing.
 Stretching is good for flexibility.
 It’s good for your heart.
 And it makes you feel good.
 There’s a reason it’s integral to the practice of yoga.
-So, in a world of literature that can’t quite make up its mind, if stretching is your thing: stretch away.
+So, in a world of research that can’t quite make up its mind, if stretching is your thing: stretch away.